 3. Intellectual property rights

-3.2 No person may use logos, icons, or trade marks from the SAMRC website as hyperlinks or other purposes without the SAMRC's prior written consent.
+3.2 No person may use logos, icons, or trade marks from the SAMRC websites as hyperlinks or other purposes without the SAMRC's prior written consent.

 4. Software and equipment